10 Best Digital Pianos on the Market Today (March 2018)

 The DGX-650B is one of the most well-rounded digital piano packages around.
 It is flexible and powerful enough for a live, professional performance.
 Yet, it is also easy and affordable enough for a serious beginner to buy it as a first-time instrument.

 I recommend the DGX-650B to anyone who wants to seriously take up piano playing.
 It is not so expensive to be beyond the reach of most buyers.
-In fact, at $750, it represents one of the best value-for-money buys on this list.
+In fact, it represents one of the best value-for-money buys on this list.

 All this makes the Yamaha DGX-650B my top pick among mid-range digital pianos.